robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

     IMAGE: 3 sines alone and summed

 By looking at output signal it's really hard to say what are the frequencies that made that signal.
 It's even hard to say how many sines are summed together.
 So how we can extract those frequencies?
-First step is to collect proper amount of samples that we will use for later computations.
-This step is called windowing.
-Lets pick 1024 samples from the final signal.
+In first step we need to collect proper amount of samples that we will use for later computations.
+This step is called *windowing*.
+You can also treat it as a animation frame because it will show frequencies of the signal in this exact moment.
+We cannot compute DFT on all samples from the buffer at once.
+We need to split it into pieces and transform one by one.
+Ok, lets set our window size to 1024 pick this amount of samples from the final signal buffer.

     IMAGE: windowed raw samples